-- In traffic situations which require frequent changes of speed, e.g. in heavy traffic, on winding roads. - On slippery roads.
+- In traffic situations where frequent speed changes are required, e.g. in heavy traffic or on winding roads. - On slippery roads.
 Accelerating can cause the drive wheels to lose traction and the vehicle could then skid. - If you are driving when visibility is poor.